isabelcooper/FirstTap/projectDocumentation/apiOverview.md

 - [BUG] The jump links oon the documentation page aren't working - could be a bug with the html generator plugin.
 Worth investigating if the page becomes unwieldy with the addition of more endpoints!

-- There is currently no concept of transaction history nor are any of the details of an individual transaction stored.
-If desirable, this information could be stored in a 'transaction' table in the database, joined to the existing employee table on employeeId.
-This could be done from the TransactionManager.

-- There is no endpoint for analysis of user activity (which of course would be reliant on the above).
+- There is no endpoint for analysis of user activity.

 ## Assumptions
 - 5 mins is an acceptable session expiry time